ESCOMP/CAM/README.md

 git checkout cam_cesm2_1_rel_41
 ./manage_externals/checkout_externals
 ```
-### To view the release branches in Github, go to the "Branch:master" pulldown menu and select the appropriate branch.
+### To view the release branches in Github, go to the "Branch:main" pulldown menu and select the appropriate branch.

 ### To use unsupported CAM **development** code: